jmspit/dodo/DEVELOPER.md

 ```C
 dodo::persist::KVStore store( ":memory:" );
 ```
 but its contents are lost when the store object closes (destructs).
+Refer to the [SQLite documentation](https://sqlite.org/inmemorydb.html) for more details.

 # Performance

 The insertKey operations are enclosed between startTransaction / commitTransaction - all insertKey is comitted in one go.
 The setKey calls are individual commits.
-As a commit on persistent storage requires a physical write that has completed, the setKey speed dominated by the write latency of the backing storage, as the huge difference in setKey speed below examplifies.
+As a commit on persistent storage requires a physical write that has completed, the setKey speed is dominated by the write latency of the backing storage, as the huge difference in setKey speed below examplifies.

 **Intel Corei7 3.4GHz**
 | storage | insertKey | getValue | setKey |